udecode/plate/.changeset/spicy-birds-accept.md

 '@udecode/plate-list': patch
 ---

-Prevent `deleteForward` from creating empty nodes when merging sibling list items with multiple children
+Prevent `deleteBackward` and `deleteForward` from creating empty nodes when merging sibling list items with multiple children